 Don’t you love a savvy decorating deal?
 This weekend, I picked up a three-pack of super-fun pillowcases for $9.99, which I’ll refashion into window valances for my daughter’s bedroom.
 Score!
 Sometimes, you just never know where your next decorating inspiration will come from.
 Like today’s tutorial to make wall art from napkins.
 DIY wall art that’s easy, inexpensive, and made from table napkins?
 Score!

 Next time you’re out browsing at Target, TJ Maxx or Marshalls, sort through the display of table linens.
 You can find beautiful cloth napkins for as little as $1.99 each and at 20” (or so) square, they are the perfect size to fashion wall art.
-You might even want to poke around at a high-end store like Anthropologie, where a four-pack of the beautiful Smoke Dahlias napkins costs $24.00.
+Depending on your budget, you can find some beauties at a high-end store like Anthropologie, where a four-pack of cloth napkins costs about $24.00.
 While that might be pricey for napkins, it’s a bargain price for four pieces of wall art.
-(The napkins also come in Taupe, Tomato and Lime.)

 - Cut a 1” x 12” x 36” sheet of STYROFOAM Brand Foam into three, 1” x 12” x 12” squares.
 (The dental floss technique works like a charm.)

 - Wrap each foam square in a napkin, just like you’re wrapping a package.
 Take extra care around the corners to be sure they’re square.